cisagov/guacamole-composition/README.md

 To start the composition, use the command: `docker-compose up`

-Connect to the `guacamole` web interface at:
+Connect to the Guacamole web interface at:
 [http://localhost/guacamole](http://localhost/guacamole).

 The default credentials are `guacadmin`, `guacadmin` - you should change those